 Highest Standards of Care.
 Our general dentists and specialists are familiar with and apply the latest approaches based on scientific evidence that gives the highest levels of confidence in what is the best ways to deliver care.
 Patients get the advantage of being able to get consultation from a number of experts for the most optimal overall care plan.
 We provide a continuity of care and compassionate dialog that so many of our patients appreciate.
 This, in addition to the expertise and affordability we offer, makes UIC a great choice for specialty dental care.
 And as teachers and students ourselves, we are very good at educating our patients in ways that really make sense to them.

 Care Options to Fit Your Budget.
 We offer three care options to fit different budgets and time commitments.
 Our student dentistry is great for patients on a budget (or without insurance) and have some extra time for general dental care.
 Our advanced specialty residents, who are training to become specialists (such as periodontists), are another option to get more specialized and advanced care, like treatment for advanced periodontitis.
 And, our faculty see patients.
 Either way, you get a team of dental professionals dedicated to our mission of changing the future of oral health in Chicago, and around the world.

-Improving Periodontal Care with Research.
+We're Improving Periodontal Care Through Research

 Video: Research at UIC to Fight Periodontal Disease